 A website is likely to be an essential, and a clear, modern, easily navigable style will make it simple for visitors to find the information that they require.
 With your value proposition and messaging in place you can begin building a keyword list, which you will use on your website, on social media and when blogging.
 You will want to answer the question ‘what would someone type in Google to find my startup’s website.’

 Social media can be a cost effective way to communicate your startup and reach influencers.
 A great content promotion plan brings potential customers to your website, but there are some considerations before you start.
 Firstly, prioritise and choose the right social media platforms.
 It is unlikely that you will have the resource to master all the possible networks and focusing on those most used by your target demographic will bring the best return.
 Then, decide on a content plan, focusing on topics and blog posts which will bring value to your target audience, and which they will find useful.
+Content marketing is not a ‘quick win’ and it may take a couple of years for it to have a significant impact on your business.

 You will undoubtedly want to use other communication channels, such as events, PR and face to face networking to name but a few, but prioritisation will be vital in the early days.
 Aligning your marketing and business development plans will ensure a joined-up approach which will fuel your startup’s growth in a cost effective way.